 Andrew specialises in dispute resolution in the fields of real estate, corporate and commercial disputes, and the duties of professionals.
 He is a former Chair of the Bar of England and Wales.

-Andrew has depth and breadth of expertise as an advocate and adviser, and appears in courts and tribunals at all levels.
-He also accepts appointments as an arbitrator, legal expert or legal assessor, has public inquiry experience, and has been involved in many mediations and other forms of alternative dispute resolution.
-He is a member of the panel of adjudicators under the PNBA Professional Negligence Adjudication Scheme, and has been appointed as a statutory arbitrator under the Pubs Code.
+Andrew has depth and breadth of expertise as an advocate and adviser.
+He appears in courts and tribunals at all levels.
+He acts as an arbitrator, legal expert and legal assessor, including in statutory arbitrations.
+He has public inquiry experience, and has appeared before UK Parliamentary committees.
+He has also been involved in many mediations and other forms of dispute resolution, and understands the different needs and demands of the alternatives to litigation.

 Andrew’s main areas of practice are all types of property-related disputes; company/joint venture disputes; commercial and investment disputes; and claims involving professionals and service providers.